i3-training/DevOps-Training/3-Workloads-Scheduling/8-create-secret/README.md

+## Solution
 Before you can get started using secrets, you first need to create a secret.
-As you may expect, this can be done by defining an object of kind Secret:
+As you may expect, this can be done by defining an object of kind Secret, name it mysecret.yaml:
 ```sh
 apiVersion: v1
 kind: Secret